lmkoo/BNM-UnityGUITemplate/README.md

 # RemakeOfSPMGui
 Old leaked SPM Gui remade by Ossuary, Mr.E, and JaeAPK.
-[Credits](https://kawaiiclique.vercel.app/Projects/CPPMenuHook/)
+If you use this please credit these people ->[Credits](https://kawaiiclique.vercel.app/Projects/CPPMenuHook/)

+And please join the discord server at the bottom!!!
+--
 # How to add files
 Put all of these files in your Include folder and add Include/GUI/ModGUI.cpp & Include/GUI/GUISettings.cpp to your CMakeLists.